briandrum/codes.forchagrin.com/_chapters/chapter-544-trees-weeds-and-grass.md

 permit fee and providing proof of the required insurance or bond.\
 (Ord.
 2019-43.
 Passed 7-8-19.)

-## 544.14   Establishment and powers of shade tree commission
+## 544.14   Establishment and powers of Shade Tree Commission

 (Editor's note: The Shade Tree Commission was established on October 1, 1950, by Resolution 1950-632.)